 Rehabilitation and revitalisation of contaminated lands is important to help ensure a clean and healthy environment.
-As well, redeveloping brownfield sites makes efficient use of land, resources and existing infrastructure - contributing to sustainable development and economic development opportunities.
+As well, redeveloping brownfield sites makes efficient use of land, resources and existing infrastructure, thus contributing to sustainable development and economic development opportunities.

-3.6.1.15 The remediation, development, redevelopment and adaptive reuse or infill of contaminated lands, brownfield and greyfield sites will be encouraged to support intensification in accordance with the Human-Made Hazards policies of this Plan.
+- 3.6.1.15 The City will encourage and support the The remediation, development, redevelopment and adaptive reuse or infill of contaminated lands, brownfield and greyfield sites will be encouraged to support intensification in accordance with the Human-Made Hazards policies of this Plan. - 3.6.1.16 Community Improvement Plans may be prepared and adopted in accordance with the policies of Chapter 5 to encourage the remediation and redevelopment of brownfields and greyfield sites, as well as rehabilitation and adaptive reuse of underutilized properties and/or buildings.